Are Target-Date Funds the Ideal Default Investment Choice?

 Lower Expenses and Collective Trusts

 While TDFs remain extremely popular with investors, they have also been a marketing miracle for fund companies.
-One reason is that cleverly package in-house funds, many of them rated as mediocre, into a new package which relegates their weak individual performance less noticeable when it is mixed with the active management of the glide path and the asset allocation formula.
+One reason is that they cleverly package in-house funds, many of which are rated as mediocre, into a new package, making their weak individual performance less noticeable when mixed with the active management of the glide path and the asset allocation formula.

-In all cases (with the exception the ETF TDFs), TDFs are comprised of mutual funds from within the same mutual fund company offering them.
-But while the funds may be mediocre, Nagengast noted that the power of portfolio diversification and glide path design more than compensates for the mediocrity of the individual components.
+In all cases (except the ETF TDFs), TDFs comprise mutual funds from within the same company offering them.
+While the funds may be mediocre, Nagengast noted that the power of portfolio diversification and glide path design more than compensates for the mediocrity of the individual components.
 While that is beneficial, it still does not resolve the “big deal issue of costs,” he said.

-This is the issue which makes collective trusts more attractive.
-As more pressure builds on fund companies to lower costs as a result of the upcoming DOL fee disclosure provisions and investor concerns, collective trusts have the ability to move away from off-the-shelf fund into more customized funds, including TDFs with customized glide paths comprised of index funds.
-This would be attractive to very large and large funds, which could take advantage of their size and buying power, according to Nagengast
+This is the issue that makes collective trusts more attractive.
+As more pressure builds on fund companies to lower costs due to the upcoming DOL fee disclosure provisions and investor concerns, collective trusts can move away from off-the-shelf funds into more customized funds, including TDFs with customized glide paths comprised of index funds.
+This would be attractive to substantial funds, which could take advantage of their size and buying power, according to Nagengast.

 LEAVE A REPLY